HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 - Double broadcast quartz

 It is important to note that different types of epoxy do not do well in specific environments.
-Some factors include:
+Some factors to consider include:

 - Strong levels of UV light